 A warm hospitality underlined by the elegant and refined manners of Nicola and Marta who love to make guests feel at home, fulfilling their every wish and leading them into a sensory experience made of smell, taste and sight never experienced before.

-The kitchen, masterfully managed by chef Saimir Budani, graduated at the famous ALMA school by Gualtiero Marchesi, offers traditional recipes revisited, giving life to dishes that sublimate the taste, gratifying the eye with an aesthetically perfect plating.
-From the roasted scallops with pumpkin, mushrooms and tastasal meat, to the bigoli (fresh pasta) with anchovies, flavored bread crumbs and burrata cheese up to the beef cheek cooked in Amarone wine, each dish follows a gastronomic fil rouge studied and supervised in every detail by the eclectic Nicola, a guarantee of perfection in every aspect of his restaurant.
+The kitchen, masterfully managed by Nicola, offers traditional recipes revisited, giving life to dishes that sublimate the taste, gratifying the eye with an aesthetically perfect plating.
+From the roasted scallops with pumpkin, mushrooms and tastasal meat, to the bigoli (fresh pasta) with anchovies, flavored bread crumbs and burrata cheese up to the beef cheek cooked in Amarone wine, each dish follows a gastronomic fil rouge studied and supervised in every detail by its eclectic host, a guarantee of perfection in every aspect of his restaurant.

 The mise en place is an absolute marvel starting from the dishes personalized by a local artist with the engraving of the restaurant’s initials in gold silk-screen printing.
 And then laces, Limoges porcelains, deco epergnes: each course has its own precise sensorial story that leads the diner on a culinary journey of haute cuisine that will enchant you, as in a fairy tale, in every magical moment of your stay in the local.